MicrosoftDocs/connected-spaces/articles/security.md

 ---
 author: alwinv
-description: How security in Dynamics 365 Connected Store (public preview) is a shared responsibility between customers and Microsoft. ms.author: alwinv ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
+description: How security in Dynamics 365 Connected Store Preview is a shared responsibility between customers and Microsoft. ms.author: alwinv ms.date: 07/08/2020 ms.service: crm-online ms.topic: article
-title: Security of customer data in Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+title: Security of customer data in Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
 ---

-# Security of customer data in Dynamics 365 Connected Store (public preview)
+# Security of customer data in Dynamics 365 Connected Store Preview

 Security of customer data is a shared responsibility.